-You can open a General Investment account with IG that allows you to make taxable investments outside of your ISA allowance.
-People usually go for this option if they’ve used up their annual ISA allowance as they may need to pay capital gains tax on their profits.
+You can open a general investment account with IG that allows you to make taxable investments outside of your ISA allowance.
+People usually go for this option if they’ve used up their annual ISA allowance as you may need to pay capital gains tax on your profits.

 The fees you are charged to use IG depend on whether you choose to use IG Smart Portfolios or IG Share Dealing.
-The additional fees, such as fund costs, transaction costs and foreign exchange costs are explained below:
+The additional fees, such as fund costs, transaction costs and foreign exchange costs, are explained in more detail below.

 |Up to £50,000||0.50%||0.15%||0.07%||0.72%|